metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_alerting_rule_v1beta1_manifest.md

 Optional:

-- `interval` (String) Interval defines the time interval between evaluation of the given alerting rule.
+- `interval` (String) Interval defines the time interval between evaluation of the givenalerting rule.
 - `limit` (Number) Limit defines the number of alerts an alerting rule can produce.
 0 is no limit.

 <a id="nestedatt--spec--groups--rules"></a>